PictureElement/basic-keylogger/README.md

 ![log-output output](output.png)

 ## Contribution
-Feel free to be part of this project by creating a pull request.
+Feel free to be part of this project by forking it.
 Questions or suggestions are more than welcomed.

 ## To do
 - *Send Mail* option